A how to guide

 When you join the College, your membership subscription will be calculated in line with the month that you are approved.
 Once your membership has been approved, payment is due within four weeks.

 The majority of members pay via direct debit with payments being collected via either a one-off annual payment or by monthly instalments.
 If you set up a direct debit, payments will commence on the next available collection date.
 Collections will continue for the duration of your membership and you will be advised of any changes in line with direct debit guarantee.
-Should your direct debit be unsuccessful, we will set your payment method to credit card and contact you for more information.

-If you would like to setup a direct debit to pay for your membership on either a one off or monthly basis please complete this link in your online account if you encounter issues with the online process then please contact email@example.com
+If you would like to setup a direct debit to pay for your membership on either a one off or monthly basis please complete this link in your online account.
+If you encounter issues with the online process then please contact firstname.lastname@example.org

 Credit and debit cards (with the exception of American Express) can be used to pay for membership subscription payments.
 Members, who choose to pay by card, pay their yearly subscription fee upfront.